 Eve Dawes is a woman of many accomplishments.
 Born in England, she started her career as a professional dancer; touring internationally with various shows.
 After 8 years of dancing, she entered the fitness world by attending the Premier International, which is the English equivalent of NASM in the US, and becoming a personal trainer.

 After meeting her husband, she moved to the US.
 She then became a yoga and spin instructor, and redid her training with NASM.
 She also decided to compete and become a WBFF Pro Bikini Diva.
 In 2017, she became Mrs. Nevada United States and competed in Mrs. United States where she placed in the top 15.

 Recently she founded a custom lipstick company, the Dawes Custom Cosmetics, in Las Vegas.
-She also runs the Fitness by Eve blog and the Glamour & Gains podcast.
-In this interview by Sasha Lizaveta from BadassBodyProject.com, Eve shares her fitness journey and how she got her sculpted physique.
+She also runs the Glamour and Gains blog and podcast.
+In this interview, Eve shares her fitness journey and how she got her sculpted physique.

 How did you get started in fitness?

 It goes back as far as I can remember.
 I started dancing at 3 and at the age of 11, I went to the Royal Ballet summer school and nutrition became a part of my life along with training 5-6 times a week.
 I went to full-time ballet school (what you’d call college in America) at 16, where we had a nutritionist, so fitness and nutrition was ingrained in me from the beginning.